AbhiramChennar/schedule-optimizer/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the file for details.

 ## 👨‍💻 About the Developer

 Created by Abhiram Chennareddygari as part of a college application portfolio project.
 This app represents my passion for using AI to solve real world problems that students (including myself!) face daily.